 While DRE has been a staple of medical practice for many decades, PSA did not come into common use until the late 1980s for the early diagnosis of prostate cancer.
 Following widespread dissemination of PSA testing, incidence rates rose abruptly.
 In a study of Medicare beneficiaries, a first-time PSA test was associated with a 4.7% likelihood of a prostate cancer diagnosis within 3 months.
 Subsequent tests were associated with statistically significant lower rates of prostate cancer diagnosis.

-Since the outset of PSA screening beginning around 1988, incidence rates initially rose dramatically and fell, presumably as the fraction of the population undergoing their first PSA screening initially rose and subsequently fell.
+Because the outset of PSA screening beginning around 1988, incidence rates initially rose dramatically and fell, presumably as the fraction of the population undergoing their first PSA screening initially rose and subsequently fell.
 There has also been an observed decrease in mortality rates.
 In Olmsted County, Minnesota, age-adjusted prostate cancer mortality rates increased from 25.8 per 100,000 men from 1980 to 1984 to a peak of 34 per 100,000 from 1989 to 1992; rates subsequently decreased to 19.4 per 100,000 from 1993 to 1997.
-Similar observations have been made elsewhere in the world,[2,76] leading some to hypothesize that the mortality decline is related to PSA testing.
-In Quebec, Canada, however, examinations of the association between the size of the rise in incidence rates (1989–1993) and the size of the decrease in mortality rates (1995–1999), by birth cohort and residential grouping, showed no correlation between these two variables.
+Similar observations have been made elsewhere in the world,[4,83] leading some to hypothesize that the mortality decline is related to PSA testing.
+In Quebec, Canada, however, examinations of the association between the size of the increase in incidence rates (1989–1993) and the size of the decrease in mortality rates (1995–1999), by birth cohort and residential grouping, showed no correlation between these two variables.
 This study suggests that, at least during this time frame, the decline in mortality is not related to widespread PSA testing.